 Kauri Dieback Disease is a currently untreatable infection caused by the fungus-like organism (PA) that is having large scale impacts on forest ecosystems containing kauri throughout the Auckland and Northland regions.
 It is believed that people moving contaminated soil on their footwear and various other equipment is the primary long range vector of PA.
 To date Kauri Dieback Disease is contained to just two areas on the Coromandel Peninsula, and strict hygiene measures for anyone entering forested areas are pivotal in the containment of the disease in the Coromandel.
-This is particularly the case for projects such as the Wharekirauponga Exploration operation as it consists of multiple personnel and equipment/machinery of various sizes entering and moving around a forest site containing kauri on an ongoing basis.
+This is particularly the case for works such as the Thames Coromandel monitoring activities as they consist of multiple personnel and equipment/machinery of various sizes entering and moving around a forest site containing kauri on an ongoing basis.

-Consent Conditions 38 - 41 of the consent outlines the requirements of a Kauri Dieback Disease Management Plan with the purpose "set out the procedures to be used to prevent the activities authorised under this consent in the Coromandel Forest Park causing the introduction and/or spread of Kauri Dieback Disease".
+The consent outlines the requirements of a Kauri Dieback Disease Management Plan with the purpose "set out the procedures to be used to prevent the activities authorised under this consent in the Coromandel Forest Park causing the introduction and/or spread of Kauri Dieback Disease".
 The KDMP achieves this by following the NPMP for PA and guidance from available supporting documents.